mavens-group/mavens-group.github.io/content/position/phd/index.md

 ### Application Process
 - Apply to the group using the [form](https://forms.gle/8pKkCSKB65SwgHdB6) before September 30, 2024.
+- Group level interview will be done online by October, 2024.
 - Once selected in the interview, you will be invited for written + viva exam in SRMIST.
 Follow [this page](https://admissions.srmist.edu.in/srmistonline/phdapplication) for detailed instruction.
 - Selected candidate will be offered the position by the end of December, 2024.
 ### Responsibilities